Diseases such as leishmaniasis, babesiosis, ehrlichiosis and heartworm can prove fatal to your pets so precautions should be taken.

 Perform daily checks of skin for ticks.
 Check children two to three times a day.
 Check under waistbands, sock tops, under arms, and any other moist areas.

-Remove ticks by using fine-tipped tweezers or toothed hooks.
+Remove ticks by using fine-tipped tweezers or toothed hooks like these on Amazon.
 Grasp the tick firmly and as closely to the skin as possible.
 Use a steady motion, pull the tick’s body away from the skin.

 If parts of the tick remain stuck in the skin, they should be removed as soon as possible.